 How to Prepare for the Test

 Stool in the bowel can interfere with the test.
 You may need to take a laxative the night before you have the test.
-Or, you may get an enema 1 - 2 hours before the test.
+Or, you may get an enema 1 to 2 hours before the test.
 You may eat and drink liquids normally.

 You will need to sign a consent form.
 You will need to take off all jewelry and metal objects before the test.